-He hopes efforts to better educate the public about what happened in 1908 will help previously unaware citizens,“really look at the community, especially the black community in a different way than we've always been treated.”
+He hopes efforts to better educate the public about what happened in 1908 will help previously unaware citizens, "Really look at the community, especially the black community in a different way than we've always been treated.”

 Jordan, like others, says he considers the riot to be a massacre, as it was an act of violence carried out specifically by whites against blacks.
 He says it’s been “kept quiet” for too long.
-“I think that the truth needs to be told about it so that we don't repeat this craziness that's going on in our country, even today,” said Jordan.
+“I think that the truth needs to be told about it so that we don't repeat this craziness that's going on in our country, even today,” says Jordan.

 After all, this history of the riots was largely buried for decades.

 Four years ago, archaeologists set out to see if any remains from the 1908 blaze were under a parking lot that would be affected by construction on a nearby railroad.
-Brick foundations were found, some from multi-story residences, as were artifacts that paint a picture of what was lost by those who fled—pieces of dishware, a toilet, clothing, and a cross.
+Brick foundations were found, some from multi-story residences, as were artifacts that paint a picture of what was lost by those who fled — pieces of dishware, a toilet, clothing, and a cross.

 Floyd Mansberger, with Fever River Research, has worked on the dig and subsequent efforts to educate the public about what was found.
-“There was this effort to make black residents out as being substandard, as though they were living in shanties or were this criminal element that needed to be burnt out,” said Mansberger.
+“There was this effort to make black residents out as being substandard, as though they were living in shanties or were this criminal element that needed to be burnt out,” says Mansberger.
 He says what was found in the dig helps convey the humanity of those forced to leave behind their livelihoods and belongings.

 "The archaeology contributes to our interpretation of that particular point in time in 1908.
-It allows us to get a better feeling and understanding as to what the conditions were really like at the time, which is not the perception the press put forward,” said Mansberger, alluding to the negative portrayal of black people often put out by newspapers at the time.
+It allows us to get a better feeling and understanding as to what the conditions were really like at the time, which is not the perception the press put forward,” says Mansberger, alluding to the negative portrayal of black people often put out by newspapers at the time.